R-icntay/ml_cw2/README.md

 ## 1. Downloading the data
 1. Clone/download the code file
 2. Download the image dataset from https://zenodo.org/record/7013610#.ZEgRROzP23I
+3. (Optional) Download the trained models from .....
+Store them in a folder named `models` inside the main folder that contains the code.

 ## 2. Set up the environment